Kambrian/SubGen/README.md

 To get started, check `example.py`.
 You only need to specify the host halo mass, and the number of subhaloes to sample.

+### Prerequisite
+You need a python installation with the core scientific packages: `numpy`, `matplotlib` and `scipy`.
+You also need the `emcee` package(http://dan.iel.fm/emcee) for MCMC sampling.
+Try easy_install numpy matplotlib scipy emcee or pip install numpy matplotlib scipy emcee to install these dependences if you miss them.

 ### The basic sample contains:

 - R:     radial coordinate of subhalo, in unit of host R200